 About 70 Billion farm animals are raised annually worldwide, more than 10 Billion in the U.S. alone, and more than 6 million are killed for food every hour.
-Not surprisingly, these 70 Billion farm animals consume a lot of resources, produce a lot of waste and, as the United Nations Food and Agriculture Organization (FAO) concludes are "one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global" including climate change.

-According to the FAO, livestock production is responsible for between 14.5% and 18% of global greenhouse gas emissions (GHGs), which is more than all of our trucks, cars, planes, trains and other forms of transportation combined.
-These emissions are due to deforestation to grow feed crops, which releases CO2 and removes a carbon sink, fossil fuel use in feed crop cultivation, animal slaughter and processing, livestock transportation, and release of methane which has a global warming potential 86 times that of CO2 on a 20-year time frame.
-And, according to the Intergovernmental Panel on Climate Change (IPCC), methane emissions from livestock production are projected to increase 80% by 2050 meaning that even without fossil fuel use, we will exceed the 565 gigatonnes CO2e limit by 2030, all from raising animals for food.
+The Not surprisingly, these 70 Billion farm animals consume a lot of resources, produce a lot of waste and, as the United Nations Food and Agriculture Organization (FAO) concludes are "one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global" including climate change.
+36 emissions (GHGs), which is more than all of our trucks, cars, planes, trains and other forms of transportation combined.37 These emissions are due to deforestation to grow feed crops, which releases CO2 and removes a carbon sink, fossil fuel use in feed crop cultivation, animal slaughter and processing, livestock transportation, and release of methane which has a global warming potential 86 times that of CO2 on a 20-year time frame.
+And, according to the Intergovernmental Panel on Climate Change (IPCC), methane emissions from livestock production are projected to increase 80% by 2050 meaning that even without fossil fuel use, we will exceed the 565 gigatonnes CO2e limit by 2030, all from raising animals for food.38